If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Choosing a Hoop Size

-At first, my plan was to use the smallest hoop I have available for my machine to save on stabilizer and also make centering the bow easier.
-As it turns out, this did not produce my best results.
-Because the hoop was so small, the bow rested on the side of the hoop.
-This meant it didn’t have as secure of a grip to the stabilizer underneath.
+Because the hoop was so small, the bow rested on the side of the hoop and didn’t have as secure of a grip to the stabilizer underneath.
 (See above.)

-My best results came from using a hoop where the entire ribbon tail and bow would fit within the edges of the hoop frame.
-(This was done with a 4″x4″ hoop since my bows were pretty small.)
+The best results came from using a hoop where the entire ribbon tail and bow fit within the edges of the hoop frame.
+(This was accomplished with my 4″x4″ hoop.)

-Now, let’s get into how to make monogrammed hair bows using premade bows!
+Now, let’s get into the full tutorial on how to make monogrammed hair bows using premade bows!

 Then, take the tip of a sharp pin and run it around the edge of the stabilizer inside the hoop making sure not to poke through the stabilizer.
 This is called scoring and will help you remove the paper backing.

-Now, gently place your hoop into the arm of your embroidery machine.
-Line up the embroidery foot with the center of the marked area on the bow.
+Next, gently place your hoop into the arm of your embroidery machine.
+Line up the embroidery foot and needle with the center of the marked area on the bow.

 If your design will stitch better with a water-soluble topper, add this now.